What is the definition of lobbying?

 Is there a solution to America’s lobbying problem?

-In cities and states across the country, citizens are using a piece of model legislation called the American Anti-Corruption Act to root out conflicts of interest and corruption where they live.
+In cities and states across the country, citizens are fighting to root out conflicts of interest and corruption where they live.
 Time and again, history has seen laws passed at the city and state level make it all the way to Washington and turn into federal law.

-Local Anti-Corruption Acts and Resolutions build momentum towards national reform, since politicians running an anti-corruption platform seed Congress with representatives, not pre-purchased by special interests.
+Local anti-corruption victories build momentum towards national reform, since politicians running an anti-corruption platform seed Congress with representatives, not pre-purchased by special interests.

 More about America’s lobbying problem: